LGN520/farreach-public/docs/netreach-v4.md

 					+ NOTE: we do not consider latest here as latest=0 can still imply new value under valid=3
 					+ FUTURE: consider valid if with PUTREQ_LARGE
 				+ Switch os: get serveridx and key according to evictidx
-				+ TODO: Switch os: report CACHE_EVICT <victim.key, vicktim.value, victim.result, victim.seq, victim.serveridx> to controller
+				+ Switch os: report CACHE_EVICT <victim.key, vicktim.value, victim.result, victim.seq, victim.serveridx> to controller
 					* NOTE: we do not need to load latest
 						- Even if latest=0, the value could still be latest <- PUT/DEL (lost later) w/ valid=3 resets latest from 1 to 0
 						- No matter value is latest or not, we can always compare savedseq with server.seq for availability